-- 2.1 No person acting severally or jointly with any other person, shall establish, conduct or maintain a hospital in this state without a license in accordance with the requirements of section 23-17-4 of reference 22. - 2.2 A certificate of need is required as a precondition to the establishment of a new hospital, and such other activities in accordance with reference 34. - 2.3 Each premises and the related operations of a licensed hospital shall be approved by the Department of Health prior to the inclusion of that premises on the hospital license and commencement of operations at that location. - 2.3.1 The hospital shall have a written lease, contract, or other legal document in place for use of space on premises not owned by the hospital. - 2.4 The hospital shall maintain current accreditation by any organization granted deeming authority by the federal Centers for Medicare and Medicaid Services (CMS). - 2.5 The hospital shall be subject to the provisions of Chapter 23-17.17 of the Rhode Island General Laws, as amended, and the Rules and Regulations Related to the Health Care Quality Program (R23-17.17-QUAL) promulgated by the Department.
-Nothing in the rules and regulations herein should be construed to be inconsistent with the Rules and Regulations Related to the Health Care Quality Program (R23-17.17-QUAL).
+- 2.1 No person acting severally or jointly with any other person, shall establish, conduct or maintain a hospital in this state without a license in accordance with the requirements of RIGL § 23-17-4 [Reference 22]. - A certificate of need is required as a precondition to the establishment of a new hospital, and such other activities in accordance with Rules and Regulations for Determination of Need for New Health Care Equipment and New Institutional Health Services (R23-15-CON) [Reference 34]. - 2.3 Each premises and the related operations of a licensed hospital shall be approved by the Department of Health prior to the inclusion of that premises on the hospital license and commencement of operations at that location. - 2.3.1 The hospital shall have a written lease, contract, or other legal document in place for use of space on premises not owned by the hospital. - 2.4 The hospital shall maintain current accreditation by any organization granted deeming authority by the federal Centers for Medicare and Medicaid Services (CMS).

+2.5 The hospital shall be subject to the provisions of RIGL Chapter 23-17.17 and the Rules and Regulations Related to the Health Care Quality Program (R23-17.17-QUAL) promulgated by the Department.
+Nothing in these Regulations should be construed to be inconsistent with the Rules and Regulations Related to the Health Care Quality Program (R23-17.17-QUAL).